acholonu/udacity_cicd_project3/README.md

 12. **Smoke Test**: The goal is to check that the candidate application is on the internet and that you can connect to it.

-13. **CloudFront Update**: Replace the blue candidate (aka. the application version currently running as the production application) with green candidate (updated application that just went through the CICD process).
+13. **CloudFront Update**: Promote the candidate application replacement.
+Replace the blue candidate (aka. the application version currently running as the production application) with green candidate (updated application that just went through the CICD process).

 14. **Clean up**: